FilipSequens/english-for-designers/storytelling/index.md

 In its final form, the game is an immersive and relaxing experience, where you learn about various aquatic ecosystems by exploring them.

-![in game photo of a turqoise coral lagoon off the coast of a lush tropical island](../images/island_photo.png)
+![in game photo of a turqoise coral lagoon off the coast of a lush tropical island](../images/island_photo.png) *a shallow coral lagoon, one of the explorable regions in the game*

 ## THE PASSION BEHIND THE PROJECT
 I was fascinated by the ocean ever since I was little.
 Coming from a landlocked country paints the sea as something rare, something you maybe get to visit once a year for vacation.
 This just makes it that more alluring.